aido/AidoATP/README.md

 The user has a choice of high risk or conservative trading.

+The Trend Observer calculates the Advance/Decline spread for ask, bid and last prices to give a askArrow, bidArrow and trendArrow values.
+These values are then used to calculate a weight.

-First a weight is calculated one of two ways based on the choice of high risk or conservative, and compared to stop loss value.
+The weight is calculated one of two ways based on the choice of high risk or conservative and compared to stop loss value.
 If the calculated weight is above the stop loss value, weight is reduced to the configured stop loss value.

 Here's how the weight is calculated for bid/buy: